 - 1/2 cup unsalted roasted peanuts, chopped

 - Sliced green onions, sesame seeds, and prepared rice, for serving

-- In a small mixing bowl whisk together chicken broth, soy sauce, sesame oil, sambal oelek, rice vinegar, sugar and cornstarch until well combined (make sure there aren't lumps of cornstarch, whisk it well), set aside.
+For the sauce: In a small mixing bowl whisk together chicken broth, soy sauce, sesame oil, sambal oelek, rice vinegar, sugar and cornstarch until well combined, set aside.

 For the stir-fry: Heat 1 Tbsp oil in a 12-inch non-stick skillet over medium-high heat.

 Add chicken, season lightly with salt (about 1/4 tsp) and cook, turning occasionally until chicken has cooked through (center should register 165), about 6 minutes.

 Transfer to a plate.
 Heat remaining 1 Tbsp oil in skillet.

 Add onion, ginger and garlic and saute 1 minute.
 Add in bell peppers and snow peas and saute 2 minutes.

 Whisk sauce mixture once more then pour into skillet over veggies.
 Cook and stir until sauce has thickened and veggies are tender, about 2 minutes.